 Later he asks you all, one by one, to say any other thing you are talented in, any other thing you want to be aside footballer.
 When it gets to your turn, you say, “Musician.”

 “Musician,” he repeats, nodding, smiling.
 “So you want to be the next Fela?”

-There’s something about his presence, his standing there, about the refusal of his hands to stay still, to not gesture wildly while clasping that bottle of water.
-There’s something about the guttural bass of his voice, his grin that is a brown sketch of teeth, his eyes that rove with something you haven’t seen before, his smell of sweat and body spray.
+There’s something about his presence, the refusal of his hands to stay still, to not gesture wildly while clasping that bottle of water.
+There’s something about his guttural bass, his grin that is a brown sketch of teeth, his eyes that rove with something you haven’t seen before, his smell of sweat and body spray.
 There’s something that prises you open, threatens to rearrange everything inside your brain.
 You feel a sudden need to close up, to seal yourself, to take back your words, to say that you actually want to be a doctor or lawyer or engineer like the others, so that his eyes that look like they want to fall back into their sockets will leave you.
 You want to get up and walk away from there and get as far away as you can.

 Many years later, when you’ll drop football and begin stalking radio DJs to give them CDs of your songs, when you’ll begin feeling a revolving emptiness, a gratitude for the invaluable moments you felt a small lucid sanity, you’ll return daily to this evening to seek validation from the eyes of a stranger.